ISEE Dual Credit Program

 - All registration functions (adding/dropping) are completed on behalf of the student by the UNM Dual Credit Office.
 A hold is placed on all dual credit student accounts that prevent them from performing any registration functions.
 This hold does not get removed until the student is no longer in dual credit status.

 - Students are admitted to the dual credit program as non-degree undergraduate students.
 UNM's policy states, "Students without a baccalaureate degree may earn no more than 30 credit hours at UNM in non-degree status.
 Undergraduate colleges at the University will not accept in a degree program more than 30 UNM hours while the student is in non-degree status."
+Therefore, we will not allow a dual credit student to earn more than 30 credit hours in non-degree status, as a dual credit student.

 - REGISTRATION - How to Drop a Course